 The (Porsolt) forced swim test, also known as the behavioral despair test, is used to test for depression-like behavior in both mice and rats.
 The test includes placing a rat or mouse inside a cylinder filled with water.
-The mobility of the animal is measured.
-Traditionally, ‘floating behavior’ (the animal remains almost immobile and with its head above water) is used as a parameter to analyze ‘hopelessness’ and thus depression-like behavior.
+Traditionally, ‘floating behavior’ (where the animal remains almost immobile and with its head above water) is used as a parameter to analyze ‘hopelessness’ and thus depression-like behavior.

 Automatic detection of behaviors

-Video tracking allows you to detect some behaviors automatically, such as immobility, indicative of freezing.
-The three variations of mobility – immobile, mobile, and highly mobile – indicate the three most important behaviors in the forced swim test; floating, swimming, and climbing/ escaping.
+Video tracking allows you to detect some behaviors automatically, such as immobility, which is indicative of freezing.
+The three variations of mobility – immobile, mobile, and highly mobile – indicate the three most important behaviors in the forced swim test: floating, swimming, and climbing/ escaping.

-There are two ways to detect this with EthoVision XT, which can be used alongside each other.
-First is by tracking the center point of the animal and determine if it is immobile or not.
-Of course thresholds can be defined by the user.
-Second, by activity detection.
-This method might even give you more robust data as it focusses on changes in the arena from one video frame to the next.
+There are two ways to detect this with EthoVision XT, and they can be used alongside each other.
+First is by tracking the center point of the animal and determining if it is immobile or not.
+Thresholds can be defined by the user.
+Second, you can use activity detection.
+This method might even give you more robust data as it focuses on changes in the arena from one video frame to the next.

 The Noldus forced swim cylinder can be adjusted to your custom request.
 Alternatively, we also offer options from several suppliers such as Ugo Basile and Maze Engineers (availability may depend on your location).